elastic/connectors/docs/DEVELOPING.md

 ```

 Unfortunately, some of the features available in the Sharepoint REST API are not yet available in Graph API - namely access to Page content.
-By going through this exercise, we have now identified that we'll need to utilize two different APIs in order to fetch our data.
+Going through this exercise allows you to identify the need to utilize two different APIs in order to fetch data.

 ##### What credentials will a client need?